-The first algorithm to solve $\SVP$ in time exponential in the dimension of the lattice was given by Ajtai, Kumar and Sivakumar~\cite{2001_AKS} who devised a method based on ``randomized sieving'', whereby exponentially many randomly generated lattice vectors are iteratively combined to create shorter and shorter vectors, eventually resulting in the shortest vector in the lattice.
+The first algorithm to solve $\SVP$ in the time exponential in the dimension of the lattice was given by Ajtai, Kumar, and Sivakumar~\cite{2001_AKS} who devised a method based on ``randomized sieving'', whereby exponentially many randomly generated lattice vectors are iteratively combined to create increasingly short vectors, eventually resulting in the shortest vector in the lattice.
 The time complexity of this algorithm was shown to be $2^{3.4n+o(n)}$ by Micciancio and Voulgaris \cite{2010_MV}.
-This was later improved by Pujol and Stehle \cite{2009_PS} who analysed it with the birthday paradox and gave a time complexity of $2^{2.571n+o(n)}$.
+This was later improved by Pujol and Stehle \cite{2009_PS}, who analyzed it with the birthday paradox and gave a time complexity of $2^{2.571n+o(n)}$.
 In \cite{2010_MV} the authors introduced List Sieve, which was modified in \cite{2009_PS} (List Sieve Birthday) to give a time complexity of $2^{2.465n+o(n)}$.
-The current fastest provable algorithm for exact SVP runs in time $2^{n+o(n)}$~\cite{2015_ADRS,2017_AS}, and the fastest algorithm that gives a large constant approximation runs in time $2^{0.802 n + o(n)}$~\cite{2011_LWXZ}.
+The current fastest provable algorithm for exact SVP runs in a time of $2^{n+o(n)}$~\cite{2015_ADRS,2017_AS}, and the fastest algorithm that gives a large constant approximation runs in a time of $2^{0.802 n + o(n)}$~\cite{2011_LWXZ}.

-To make lattice sieving algorithms more practical for implementation heuristic variants were introduced in \cite{2008_NV,2010_MV}.
+To make lattice sieving algorithms more practical for implementation, heuristic variants were introduced in \cite{2008_NV,2010_MV}.
 Efforts have been made to decrease the asymptotic time complexity at the cost of using more space \cite{2011_WLTB,2016_BDGL,2015_LW,2016_BL} and to study the trade-offs in reducing the space complexity \cite{2016_BL,2017_HK,2018_HKL,2018_LM}.
 Attempts have been made to make these algorithms competitive in high-performance computing environments \cite{2016_MB,2017_MLB,2017_YKYC,2018_D,2019_ADHKPS}.
-The theoretically fastest heuristic algorithm that is conjectured to solve $\svp$ runs in time $2^{0.29n+o(n)}$~\cite{2016_BDGL} (LDSieve).
+The theoretically fastest heuristic algorithm that is conjectured to solve $\svp$ runs in a time of $2^{0.29n+o(n)}$~\cite{2016_BDGL} (LDSieve).

-The $\cvp$ is considered a harder problem than $\svp$ since there is a simple dimension and approximation-factor preserving reduction from $\svp$ to $\cvp$~\cite{1999_GMSS}.
+The $\cvp$ is considered {to be} a harder problem than $\svp$ since there is a simple dimension and approximation-factor preserving reduction from $\svp$ to $\cvp$~\cite{1999_GMSS}.
 Based on a technique due to Kannan~\cite{1987_K}, Ajtai, Kumar, and Sivakumar~\cite{2002_AKS} gave a provable sieving based algorithm that gives a $1+\alpha$ approximation of $\CVP$ in time $(2+1/\alpha)^{O(n)}$.
-Later exact exponential time algorithms for CVP were discovered~\cite{2013_MV,2015_ADS}.
-The current fastest algorithm for $\CVP$ runs in time $2^{n+o(n)}$ and is due to~\cite{2015_ADS}.
+Later, exact exponential time algorithms for CVP were discovered~\cite{2013_MV,2015_ADS}.
+The current fastest algorithm for $\CVP$ runs in a time of $2^{n+o(n)}$ and is due to~\cite{2015_ADS}.